justin2004/shacl_box/README.md

 ### preparation

 - you need docker and make installed
+- clone this git repo and cd into it
 - build the docker image with `make`

 ### using the examples in this repo